Kersti Alice Yllo

 Professor of Sociology

-Sociology of the Family, Gender Inequality, Domestic Violence, Feminist Research
+Sociology of the Family, Gender Inequality, Domestic Violence and Marital Rape, Feminist Research

-My research focuses on wife abuse, including battering, marital rape, and abuse during pregnancy.
-I have published a number of articles and books on these issues.
-I recently conducted family violence research in Estonia as a Fulbright Senior Specialist and I continue my involvement in a project assessing levels of domestic abuse in Estonia.
+My research focuses on wife abuse, including battering, marital rape, and abuse during pregnancyand I've published a number of articles and books on these issues.
+I recently conducted family violence research as a Fulbright Senior Specialist in Estonia, the country my family escaped as political refugees from Soviet occupation.
+I had the opportunity to teach a seminar on Violence against Women at Tallinn University and consult with policy makers working to integrate Estonia into the European Union.
 I have also worked on projects with both Boston Children's Hospital and the U.S. Marine Corps evaluating the effectiveness of efforts to reduce domestic violence.
-I have served on the editorial boards of several journals including Gender and Society, Journal of Interpersonal Violence, and Violence Abstracts.

 In addition to my work in Sociology, I am interested in alternative education.
-I am the co-founder of The Pinecroft School, an independent elementary school for grades K-5 located adjacent to the Wheaton campus, where my two children were students.
+I am the co-founder of The Pinecroft School, an independent elementary school for grades K-5 where my two children were students.
 A number of Wheaton students serve as Pinecroft interns each year.

 "Marital Rape" in V. Parillo (ed) Encyclopedia of Social Problems Sage Publication, 2007.